Logan City: History

 A cotton gin, which was converted to a sugar mill, was built at Loganholme in 1867.
 Cotton growers faced problems with both the weather and a lack of available labour despite the introduction of Kanaka labour.
 By the 1870s few working cotton plantations remained along the Logan River.
 While this crop was marginally successful, between 1866 and 1874, sugar was soon to become the staple industry.

 Many small sugar mills were started by farmers seeking to avoid processing costs charged by big mills.
 However these quickly proved to be uneconomic.
 Many farmers in the area abandoned sugar after a severe frost in 1885 and a catastrophic flood in 1887 which saw crops destroyed and covered with metres of silt.
 Others continued growing sugar cane to make 1890 one of the best harvests ever.
 In 1888, the railway opened in Logan.
 Within a year, Cobb and Co services ended in Logan.

+Significant flooding occurred in Logan during the 1974 Brisbane flood.
 The Wild Water Water Slide Park began operations in October 1982.
 The site was to become the Logan Hyperdome with the first work on the regional shopping centre beginning in October 1988.
 It was officially opened in July 1989.
 Construction work on the Logan Hospital started in February 1989.
 In August 2011, the Logan suburb of Slacks Creek was the location for Queensland's worst house fire.

 In 2017, a water treatment plant at Round Mountain became the first in Australia to be powered entirely off-grid.

 Establishment of Logan

 The Department of Local Government instigated the formation of the new Logan Shire, which included the northern suburbs of both Albert and Beaudesert Shires.
 A section in the north previously belonged to the Shire of Tingalpa.
 There were about 69,000 people living to the north of the Logan River.
-On 31 May 1978 Local Government Minister Russ Hinze introduced the Local Government (Adjustment of Boundaries) Bill and which was officially approved on 8 June 1978.
+On 31 May 1978, Local Government Minister Russ Hinze introduced the Local Government (Adjustment of Boundaries) Bill and which was officially approved on 8 June 1978.
 Logan then was declared a city on 1 January 1981 and the administration building on Wembley Road was opened in February 1981.

 The city was named after Captain Patrick Logan, one of the founders of the Moreton Bay convict settlement.
 Logan was honoured in the names of many locales in the district, such as the Logan River, the suburbs of Loganlea, Logan Village, Loganholme, Logan Reserve and Logan Central, the Logan Motorway and Logan Road, which connects Logan City with the nearby state capital of Brisbane.